dmitru/touch-n-synth/README.md

 # Touch'n'Synth
 A multitouch-friendly sound synthesizer that runs in your browser.
-You can play with it here (TODO: deploy and add the link).
+You can play with it [here](http://dmitru.github.io/touch-n-synth/).

 > *Warning!
 The app needs a browser capable of real-time web audio.*

-> *At the time of writing, it works best on iPad devices, since they offer both small delay and multitouch interface.*
+> *Among mobile devices, it works best on iPads (at the time of writing), since they offer both small delay and multitouch interface.*
-> *You can use it in recent versions of Chrome and Safari too, but you won't have the multitouch functionality.*
+> *On Android devices beware of the usually higher touch-to-play delay.*

-> *On Android devices the high touch-to-play delay makes the app virtually unusable.*
+> *On desktop, it works in any recent Chrome or Safari.*

 ## Build